eps696/SDfu/README.md

 ## Special model: Text to Video

-Generate short video from a text prompt with [ZeroScope] model:
+Generate video from a text prompt with [ZeroScope] model:
 ```
-python src/vid.py -t "dragon in a China shop" --model vzs
+python src/vid.py -t "fiery dragon in a China shop" --model vzs --frames 100 --loop
 ```
-Process existing video in duo (first lo-res [ZeroScope], then hi-res [Potat]):
+Process existing video:
 ```
-python src/vid.py -t "combat in the dancehall" --in_vid yourvideo.mp4 --model vzs --model_up vpot
+python src/vid.py -t "combat in the dancehall" --in_vid yourvideo.mp4 --model vzs
 ```
-Longer input video would be cut in short pieces and processed one by one.
-It may be better to process only in hi-res (omitting `--model ...` option).
-NB: the models are limited to rather mundane stuff, don't expect any notable level of abstraction or fantasy here.
+NB: this model is limited to rather mundane stuff, don't expect any notable level of abstraction or fantasy here.

-Generate very short video from a text prompt with [AnimateDiff] motion adapter (one can combine it with any base SD model):
+Generate video from a text prompt with [AnimateDiff] motion adapter (one can combine it with any base SD model):
 ```
-python src/anima.py -t "dragon in a China shop" -m 15drm
+python src/anima.py -t "fiery dragon in a China shop" -m 15drm --frames 100 --loop
 ```
-Process existing video with [AnimateDiff] motion adapter:
+Process existing video:
 ```
 python src/anima.py -t "rusty metallic sculpture" -iv yourvideo.mp4 -f 0.7 -m 15drm
 ```